 Vending machines are for after school use only.
 Anyone staying for activities after school may use these machines after 2:40, after all buses have left the premises.
-No one is permitted to use these machines at other times.

 LOST AND FOUND

 Students often lose their personal belongings.
 When found, the custodial department deposits these items in the cafeteria.
 Students who report an item lost should check this lost and found area first before reporting it to the office.